Yesterday I wrote the below on my personal Facebook profile:

 Are you wondering why I wrote that, and why I’m sharing it here?
 That’s actually the wrong question.
 What you should be asking is why I had to write it and share it.

-There’s nothing on LinkedIn either as far as receiving group notifications.
+There’s also nothing on LinkedIn as far as receiving group notifications.
 The best thing I found is that you can allow groups to invite you to join them; no thanks!

-Of course they have that second troubling feature, which is that they allow you to follow people and people to follow you without being friends with them.
-However, they still don’t tell you when they post anything, and obviously aren’t telling anyone when I post anything either since supposedly there are over 1,200 people following me… and I’m only connected to 900 people.
+Of course they have another troubling feature, which is that they allow you to follow people and people to follow you without being friends with them.
+However, they still don’t tell you when they post anything, and obviously aren’t telling anyone when I post anything either since supposedly there are over 1,200 people following me… and I’m only connected to 650 people.

 Before I answer why social media doesn’t want us to see what we want to see, I want to go back to what I touched upon about the Facebook feed.
 Per Facebook themselves, only 15% of our “fans” are even eligible to see our feed without some kind of promotion.
 You can boost those numbers if some of your subscribers actually come to visit the page and even moreso if some of them actually share something you put up.